ClaraTurp/BiblioTECH/schedule2023.md

 ## Monday, July 31st 2023 <a name="Monday"></a>

-### Welcome
+### 11:30 AM - 12:30 PM : Welcome
-#### 11:30 AM - 12:30 PM <br>
+#### English / French

 <details>
   <summary>Description</summary>
-Description coming soon<!---Introductions, overview of the plan for the week, and instructions regarding office hours and asynchronous content, and job shadowing.-->
+Introductions, overview of the plan for the week, and instructions regarding office hours and asynchronous content.
   </details>

 ### Basics of Data Management